-Planning has been going on all week among the organizers of the U.N.
-From left to right are Bob Schlifke, Mr. Dick Thompson, Ed Peters, Mr. Doug Simpson, and John Moeller.
+Bob Rosenfeld, and Don Lerman Tony, Al Lopez, who was born Planning has been going on all week among the organizers of the U.N. will form the two teams who are in Mexico, Pearl Szirom from From left to right are Bob Schlifke, Mr. Dick Thompson, Ed Peters, President reveals council projects part of the past summer.
+Mickey in the school calendar and because Mrs. Margaret Cassady to ororientation program.